Henry County Tax Assessor website, QPublic, now has an up-to-date Zoning layer. Visit QPublic here.

 To submit questions about the ULDC, please contact us.

 A large part of our responsibility to the public is to educate and inform the public about the nature and process of Comprehensive Planning as well as the State and local requirements for the Comprehensive Plan.
 The following comments and website links should help with our understanding of the nature of the Comprehensive Plan.
-Some of the following descriptions have been taken from Rules of Georgia Department of Community Affairs, Chapter 110-12-1, Minimum Standards and Procedures for Local Comprehensive Planning, effective May 1, 2005.
+Some of the following descriptions have been taken from Rules of Georgia Department of Community Affairs, Chapter 110-12-1, Minimum Standards and Procedures for Local Comprehensive Planning.

-The Comprehensive Plan consists of three basic components – a Community Assessment, a Community Participation Program and a Community Agenda and m ust be prepared jointly by Henry County and its cities, reviewed, and approved by DCA and ARC no later than October 31, 2008.
-Henry County has decided to carry out this plan jointly with the cities of Hampton, Loc ust Grove, McDonough, and Stockbridge.
-Once adopted by the five jurisdictions, the Comprehensive Plan will serve as the official long range policy for guiding future decisions concerning land use, zoning, and public facilities for Henry County and its municipalities.
+Henry County has decided to carry out this plan jointly with the cities of Hampton, Locust Grove, and McDonough.
+The Comprehensive Plan will serve as the official long-range policy for guiding future decisions concerning land use, zoning, and public facilities for Henry County and its municipalities.

 What we commonly refer to as the Land Use Plan is not the Comprehensive Plan.
-The Land Use Plan is but one of eight elements of the Comprehensive Plan.
+The Land Use Plan is but one of many elements of the Comprehensive Plan.

 No. The Future Land Use Map (FLUM) is a graphic expression of the Land Use Plan, and is one of many mapped elements of it.
 It is not the Plan itself.
 The Land Use Plan includes a set of policy statements or goals about the way we would like to grow in the future that will guide the way we make decisions about land uses.
-The Land Use Element provides local governments the opportunity to inventory existing land use patterns and trends; to guide/direct future patterns of growth, based on community needs and desires; and to develop goals, policies and strategies for future land use that support and reflect the economic, housing, community service and natural and cultural goals and policies of the plan.
 Each local government must address existing and future land uses that are located within the jurisdiction of the local government.
-The Land Use Plan element must include consideration of any designated or nominated Regionally Important Resource wholly or partially within the local government jurisdiction.
+The Land Use Plan must include consideration of any designated or nominated Regionally Important Resource wholly or partially within the local government jurisdiction.
 The local government must also address areas that are likely to be undergoing any jurisdictional boundary changes within the planning period, if any.
 Municipalities are strongly encouraged to plan land uses for areas that are or may be reasonably expected to become part of the municipal limits during the next ten (10) years.

-The Vision for the Future of the Community must be included in the Comprehensive Plan and must be supported by the Community Goals and Implementation Program.
+The Vision for the Future of the Community is included in the Comprehensive Plan.
 The Community Vision is intended to portray a complete picture of what the community desires to become based upon public input, the assessment of current and future needs, and coordination with other elements of the plan.
 The Vision should generate pride and enthusiasm about the future of the community, and identify how the Community Vision addresses Community, Regional and State Planning Goals and Objectives.

 To the extent practicable, the local government should seek to develop implementation strategies that address more than one goal or objective.
 For example, encouraging more compact urban development can address more efficient use of existing infrastructure, while at the same time addressing preservation of open space.